-Failure by the MLRO to diligently consider all relevant material available to the subject person may lead to vital information being overlooked and the knowledge or suspicion not being disclosed to the FIAU.
-In view of this requirement, the MLRO should be granted unrestricted access to all relevant documentation.
+Failure by the MLRO to diligently consider all relevant material available to the subject person may lead to vital information being overlooked and the knowledge or suspicion not being identified and subsequently disclosed to the FIAU.
+In view of this requirement, the MLRO should be granted unrestricted access to all relevant documentation and information.

 The decision to file or not to file an STR must always be the MLRO's/designated employee's own, and should not be subject to the direction or approval of other parties within the subject person.
-This is not to say that in reaching a determination on whether an internal report gives rise to knowledge or suspicion of ML/FT, the MLRO cannot seek assistance, including from external advisors.
-However, this has to be done discreetly, in a manner that does not disclose any information that may lead to the identification of the subject of the STR and any surrounding legal or natural persons, and restricted specifically to the matter requiring input from advisors, taking into consideration the non-disclosure obligations that subject persons have to adhere to.
+This is not to say that a determination on whether an internal report gives rise to knowledge or suspicion of ML/FT shall always be made by the MLRO or the designated employee and may not be delegated by the MLRO to other employees under his/her supervision, or that the MLRO cannot seek assistance, including from internal staff of the subject person or external advisors.
+Where the MLRO seeks the assistance of other internal members of staff or external advisors, due consideration ought to be given to the sensitivity and confidentiality of information that may be disclosed and the non-disclosure obligations that subject persons have to adhere to.

-If the MLRO concludes, for justifiable reasons, that an internal report does not give rise to knowledge or suspicion of ML/FT, the MLRO need not file a report with or otherwise inform the FIAU.89 In this case, the MLRO must keep a written record of the internal report received, the assessment carried out, the outcome and the reasons why the report was not submitted to the FIAU.
+If the MLRO, after having obtained and considered the additional information necessary to reach his/her determination, concludes, for justifiable reasons, that an internal report does not give rise to knowledge or suspicion of ML/FT, the MLRO need not file a report with or otherwise inform the FIAU.8 In this case, the MLRO must keep a written record (manually or in electronic format) of the internal report received, the assessment carried out, the outcome and the reasons why the report was not submitted to the FIAU.
 On request by the FIAU or the relevant supervisory authority acting on behalf of the FIAU, the MLRO must make this information available.